 Baby Food Trading License in Dubai: Cost and Requirements

 The global baby food market is projected to surpass USD 100 billion by 2026, and the UAE sits at the heart of one of the fastest-growing demand corridors in the world.
 Rising birth rates, increasing disposable incomes, and a highly urbanised population of health-conscious parents have made Dubai a prime destination for baby food traders looking to establish a foothold in the Middle East, Africa, and South Asia.
-If you are considering entering this sector, obtaining a Baby Food Trading Licence in Dubai is your first and most important step.
+If you are considering entering this sector, obtaining a Baby Food Trading License in Dubai is your first and most important step.

-This guide covers everything you need to know about the Baby Food Trading Licence under Activity Code 4721.8 at Dubai South Business Hub Free Zone, including costs, requirements, compliance obligations, and the strategic advantages of trading from Dubai.
+This guide covers everything you need to know about the Baby Food Trading License under Activity Code 4721.8 at Dubai South Business Hub Free Zone, including costs, requirements, compliance obligations, and the strategic advantages of trading from Dubai.

-What Is a Baby Food Trading Licence?
+What Is a Baby Food Trading License?

 Infant formula and follow-on formula